erikhparkinson/YRoots/README.md

 # YRoots
 Implementing BYU's YRoots Rootfinding code in C++

+# FFTW
+Before running YRoots you must have the FFTW (fastest fourier transform in the west) library installed.
+To do so, download the most recent version from http://www.fftw.org/download.html.
+Then inside of the downloaded folder open a terminal and run

+`./configure <absolute path to YRoots/YRoots/FFTW>`

+`make`

+`make install`

+This should create the YRoots/YRoots/FFTW directory with the needed files and you are now ready to run YRoots!

 # Running
-Download the codebase as a zip file, then open a command line and in the main folder run `make`.
+To run YRoots, open a terminal in the YRoots directory and run `make`.
 This will create the executable `yroots-solver`.
 YRoots can be run from the command line as `./yroots <input file>`.
 If no input file is given `input.txt` is assumed.